Robust Nonlinear Transform Coding: A Framework for Generalizable Joint Source-Channel Coding: Application to Practical OFDM Systems: Robust-NTC over OFDM

 In this scenario, the objective of the Robust-NTC framework is to minimize the required number of OFDM symbols $T_{\rm sym}$ while satisfying the distortion-matching criterion established in Sec.~\ref{Sec:Adaptive_Inference}.
 Let $\mathcal{Q}=\{{\mathcal{T}_i},{\mathcal R}_i\}_{i=1}^{N}$ denote the quantizer design, $\mathbf{b}=[b_1,\ldots,b_N]^{\sf T}$ denote the element-wise bit allocation vector, $\mathbf{P}\in\mathbb{R}^{T_{\rm sym}\times N_{\rm sc}}$ denote the power allocation matrix with $[\mathbf{P}]_{t,k} = p_{t,k}$, $\mathbf{M}\in\{0,2,4,6,8\}^{T_{\rm sym}\times N_{\rm sc}}$ denote the modulation order matrix such that $[\mathbf{M}]_{t,k} = m_{t,k}$, and $\boldsymbol \Pi$ denote the mapping from latent bits to OFDM REs.
 The optimization problem is then formulated as

 with the shared side information $(\boldsymbol{\mu},\boldsymbol{\sigma}^2)$ enabling coordinated resource mapping between transmitter and receiver.
+The optimization problem \eqref{eq:ofdm_formulation} jointly captures source-side distortion requirements and channel-side transmission feasibility.
+Specifically, the distortion constraint ensures that each latent element $y_i$ is reconstructed with distortion no larger than the target level determined by $\sigma_i^2$, while the bit-budget constraint requires that the total number of allocated latent bits be fully supported by the modulation symbols placed on the OFDM time-frequency grid under the given power constraint.
 To explicitly relate this formulation to the BSC-based distortion model of Sec.~\ref{Sec:Analysis}, we approximate the subcarrier-level bit error probabilities.
 For Gray-labeled $2^{m_{t,k}}$-QAM, the BER on subcarrier $k$ of symbol $t$ is well approximated as~\cite{BER}

 where $\gamma_{t, k}=p_{t,k}|h_k|^2/\sigma^2$, and ${\mathrm Q}(\cdot)$ denotes the Gaussian $Q$-function.
 These estimated error probabilities define the effective flip probabilities $\hat{\boldsymbol{\epsilon}}_i$ experienced by the $b_i$ bits of latent codeword $\mathbf{c}_i$, determined by the mapping $\boldsymbol \Pi$.
 Conditioned on the knowledge of $\{\hat{\boldsymbol{\epsilon}}_i\}_{i=1}^{N}$ and under the assumption that each quantizer is optimized for the corresponding $(b_i,\hat{\boldsymbol{\epsilon}}_i)$ pair, the optimization problem can be reformulated as